addulac/phd/source/13_models.md

 \label{sec:network_model}

 Machine Learning can be though of as inferring plausible models to explain observed data.
 A major difficulty of this task is that the data can be consistent with many models and choosing an appropriate model is uncertain.
 Therefore, being able to represent the uncertainty plays a key role in order to build flexible yet powerful model [@ghahramani15_nature].
 For network analysis, one can think about a clustering task such as the *community detection* for instance; Should the clusters to detect should satisfy the *regular equivalence* or the *structural equivalence*?
 Should the node memberships to clusters should be soft or strict?
 How many clusters should be detected?
-The Answers to those questions can either be known or uncertain and therefore, one should be able to incorporate various kinds of prior knowledge and with different levels of confidence.
+The answers to those questions can either be known or uncertain and therefore, one should be able to incorporate various kinds of prior knowledge and with different levels of confidence.
 In this direction, a well-grounded framework to control the uncertainty is the Bayesian Inference, grounded by the probability theory, and which allows the actual learning procedure behind probabilistic models.

 In this chapter, we introduce the probabilistic framework upon which the models studied in this thesis are based.